-The roots of newly laid turf need to grow extra quickly and for that, they need minerals from the soil and energy from the sun.
-So, in the autumn the sun’s rays are not so strong and plant nutrients are not as readily available in the soil as they are in spring and summer.
-(Mainly because they have been used up during the growing season.)
+The roots of newly-laid turf need to grow extra quickly so they need minerals from the soil and energy from the sun.
+In the autumn, the sun’s rays are not so strong, and plant nutrients are not as readily available in the soil as they are in spring and summer, mainly because they have been used up during the growing season.
 Help your grass plants to root into the soil by applying pre-turfing fertiliser to top up those nutrient levels.
 It’s not hard on the wallet and will make a big difference to the way your lawn looks next spring.

-So, check the soil beneath your turf every morning (or evening) to make sure that it’s nicely damp but not saturated.
-Whilst, rainy October days will help keep your lawn watered but don’t rely on Mother Nature to supply the right amount of water.
+So, check the soil beneath your turf every morning or evening to make sure that it’s nicely damp, but not saturated.
+Whilst rainy October days will help keep your lawn watered, don’t rely on Mother Nature to supply the right amount of water.
 A light shower may not be enough to hydrate your grass.

 It is not unusual for toadstools to appear in autumn-laid turf.
 This is a perfectly natural phenomenon and doesn’t mean that anything is wrong with your lawn.